pymupdf/PyMuPDF-Optional-Material/docs/rect.rst

 * A rectangle is called **empty** if ``x0 = x1`` or ``y0 = y1``, i.e. if its area is zero.

-.. note:: As paradox as it may sound: a rectangle can be both, infinite **and** empty ...
+.. note:: It sounds like a paradox: a rectangle can be both, infinite **and** empty ...

 ============================= =======================================================
 **Methods / Attributes**      **Short Description**